unfinishedideas/robot_kittens/README.md

 ### ***Question 6: How does all this correlate with what you've read so far in The Book?***

-I think I was lucky with how this related to the book.
-In it, they talk about how everyone will have a different experience with your game and that part of the process is to take their experience and the desired experience and then bridge the gap between them.
-But here I think I was able to reach the playtesters with the desired experience; though watered down due to the limitations of the art style.
-I imagine if I had time to playtest with a broader range of players the flaws in the design would become more apparent.
-I feel that the experience I was going for, while there, is not quite vivid enough and could have been further emphasized with graphics, sound, and the game design decisions that come with that.
+I found it interesting to look at the idea of individual experiences in terms of game design.
+In the book, they talk about how everyone will have a different experience with your game and that part of the process is to take their experience and the desired experience and then bridge the gap between them.
+For this game, I think I was able to reach the playtesters with the desired experience.
+Though I also felt that it was watered down due to the limitations of the presentation style.
+I imagine if I had time to playtest with a broader range of players the gap in experiences between what I was trying to achieve and what the players experienced would become clearer.
+As is, while the experience I was going for was there, it is not quite vivid enough and could have been further emphasized with graphics, sound, and the game design decisions that come with that.
+I quite enjoyed viewing their reactions to my game and am looking forward to utilizing playtesting more often to really hone in on specific experiences in game design.

 <br>